Skip to Main Content

 • Teen Substance Abuse Education: Today, youth can easily conceal vapes, alcohol, and other substances with everyday, ordinary objects.
 Tour through a teen’s room staged with 44 different concealment containers, vape pens, and other indicators of youth substance use.
 Brought to you by Arbor Circle.

-• Nurturing Parenting Program: FREE Virtual 10-week series in April - June for parents and caregivers!
+• Nurturing Parenting Program: FREE Virtual 10-week series in Oct - Dec for parents and caregivers!
 Classes will cover topics including discipline, communication, child development, and problem-solving.
 This fun and informative class is for parents & caregivers with kids of any age!
-Classes are held virtually on Monday afternoons and Tuesday evenings.
+Classes are held virtually on Monday evenings.

 • Conscious DisciplineSkills Series: Join us for our virtual conscious discipline skills series.
 In this series we will discuss the different skills presented in the conscious discipline curriculum.
 Sessions are stand-alone – join us for as many as you’d like!
 Sessions are the third Tuesday of every month from 7:30 – 8:30pm.
 Click here to register.

 • Just for Dads: Join this 12-week series Just for Dads!
 The group will follow the 24/7 DADS curriculum created by the National Fatherhood Initiative and will explore issues of fatherhood including: anger management, discipline, nurturing, and role modeling.
 This group will be virtual!
-Friday Mornings, February-May.
-See this flyer for more information.
+Thursday Evenings, August-October. click here to find when classes are happening.

 • Parent Education Videos: In 2021, Ottawa County Substance Abuse Prevention (OSAP) launched a new Parent Education SHORT Video series.
 Several West Michigan parents self-recorded their parenting experiences or conversations with their teens about topics linked to substance use, mental health, and more.
 These candid recordings give insight into how parents can engage teens in necessary conversations that may feel uncomfortable to start or other helpful parenting advice.
 OSAP will release a short video each week on its YouTube Channel.
 Click here to watch the first video of the new Parent Education Video Series.
 From there you will be able to see the others or subscribe for future videos.

 • Question, Persuade, Refer (QPR) Suicide Prevention Training QPR stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.
 Just as people trained in CPR and the Heimlich Maneuver help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.
 Each year thousands of Americans, like you, are saying “Yes” to saving the life of a friend, colleague, sibling, or neighbor.
-See our flyer for dates and registration, or register on our website.
+Find the dates for the next free QPR training here.

 • Thriving Despite Early Adversity- Our earliest childhood experiences have a big impact on shaping who we are today.
 Join Thrive Ottawa to learn about how your experiences as a child may be impacting your physical and mental health as an adult, as well as those around you.
 This presentation will also give concrete strategies for how you might build greater resiliency in your life.
 During the presentation, you will learn about the original Adverse Childhood Experiences (ACEs), one of the greatest public health discoveries of our time, which can help us understand “it’s not what’s wrong with us, but what happened to us.”
 This will be held on multiple dates.
-Click here to register.
+Click here to find the next Understanding Adverse Childhood Experiences (ACEs) Virtual Workshop.

 • MSU Extension classes: Michigan State University (MSU) Extension helps people improve their lives by bringing the vast knowledge resources of MSU directly to individuals, communities and businesses.
 For more than 100 years, MSU Extension has helped grow Michigan’s economy by equipping Michigan residents with the information that they need to do their jobs better, raise healthy and safe families, build their communities and empower our children to dream of a successful future.
 See a list of free opportunities to support families here.